MrCael/startup/notes.md

 - ps - display info about running process
 - wget - Downloads files from the internet
 - sudo - Allows developer to act as super user, or admin, without logging in as such

+## Ports and Their Protocols

+- 443 - Default port for HTTPS (Secure HTTP)
+- 80 - Default port for HTTP
+- 22 - Default for secure shell (ssh)

 ## AWS